MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - Key: **RunPolicyInBackground**
 - Value: **True**

 Example PowerShell command:

 ```PowerShell
 Set-LabelPolicy -Identity PolicyName -AdvancedSettings @{RunPolicyInBackground = "true"}
 ```

+> [!NOTE]
+> This feature is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+>

 ## Specify a color for the label